 You will be mentored by some of the most experienced performers and educators in the region, with opportunities to gain experience as a performer in the theatre venues and the recording studio at the College.

-Level 3 is concerned with integrating skills into professional practice, completing a major research project, and extending abilities to meet pressures and requirements of production.
-Your studies integrate practice with theory in a research topic of your choice, which can incorporate practice-based creation and investigation.
-Graduates emerge equipped to work both collaboratively and independently, with individuality and self-motivation.
+Level 3 is concerned with integrating skills into professional practice, through producing a portfolio of recorded demos, learning industry practices, and completing a major practice based research project.
+Graduates emerge equipped to work both collaboratively and independently, with individuality and self-confidence.

 Career Paths: Music Performer, Composer, Music Arranger, Music Director, Recording Engineer, Live Sound Engineer, Film and TV Composer